Wednesday, 12 March 2008

 Hilary Bell

-Hilary has been resident at the Eugene O'Neill Playwrights' Conference in the US, the Russian Playwrights' Conference, and the Australian National Playwrights' Conference.
-She is a member of playwrights' company 7-ON, and a recipient of the Philip Parsons Young Playwrights’ Award, Jill Blewitt Playwrights’ Award, Bug’n’Bub Award, Aurealis Award for Fiction, the Eric Kocher Playwrights’ Award, a Helpmann, an Inscription Award and an AWGIE for Music Theatre.
-She is a graduate of the Juilliard Playwrights’ Studio, NIDA, and the Australian Film, Television and Radio School.
+Hilary is a graduate of the Juilliard Playwrights’ Studio, NIDA, and the Australian Film, Television and Radio School.
 She was the 2003-04 Tennessee Williams Fellow in Creative Writing at the University of the South in Tennessee.
-She is a director on the Griffin Board, part of State of Play's artistic directorate, and on the artistic advisory panel for the Production Company, New York.
-Hilary also works as a mentor and dramaturg, and as a playwriting teacher.
+Hilary also works as a mentor and dramaturge, and as a playwriting teacher.

 PO Box 128, Surry Hills NSW 2010